blacktyger/epic-software-manager/README.md

 ### How is it working

 - Download file/script and run
-- App will connect to epic-radar.com database to fetch official links, versions etc
+- App will connect to epic-radar.com database to fetch official links, versions etc. Database will managed by trusted community memmbers, eventually automated/trustless.

 - If already using epic software on this machine:
     - Provide paths to epic node and wallet config files